AcademySoftwareFoundation/openexr/docs/PortingGuide.rst

 distributed in a form that is readily separable from the rest of OpenEXR.
-The build and installation process for the overall OpenEXR project is complicated by the fact it consists of four separate projects, which added signifcant complexity to the CMake setup.
+The build and installation process for the overall OpenEXR project is complicated by the fact it consists of four separate projects, which added significant complexity to the CMake setup.

 Because Imath is generally useful to the community, the TSC decided to simplify the configuration by separating Imath into its own independent